 - feelings of panic or anxiety

-- back pain that radiates to the front of the chest
+- back pain that radiates to the front of your chest

-If you think you may be having a heart attack, it’s important that you seek emergency treatment immediately, especially if chest pain is new, unexplained, or lasts more than a few moments.
+Seek emergency treatment immediately if you think you may be having a heart attack and especially if your chest pain is new, unexplained, or lasts more than a few moments.

-Your doctor will ask a number of questions to help diagnose the cause of your chest pain.
+Your doctor will ask you some questions, and your answers can help them diagnose the cause of your chest pain.
 Be prepared to discuss any related symptoms and to share information about any medications, treatments, or other medical conditions you may have.

 Your doctor may order tests to help diagnose or eliminate heart-related problems as a cause of your chest pain.
 These may include:

-- electrocardiogram, which records your heart’s electrical activity
+- an electrocardiogram (ECG or EKG), which records your heart’s electrical activity

-- chest X-ray, to examine heart, lungs, and blood vessels
+- a chest X-ray, which is used to examine your heart, lungs, and blood vessels

-- echocardiogram, which uses sound waves to record moving images of the heart
+- an echocardiogram, which uses sound waves to record moving images of the heart

-- magnetic resonance imaging (MRI), which looks for damage to the heart or aorta
+- an MRI, which is used to look for damage to the heart or aorta

-- stress tests, to measure your heart function after exertion
+- stress tests, which are used to measure your heart function after exertion

-- angiogram, to look for blockages in specific arteries
+- an angiogram, which is used to look for blockages in specific arteries

-- medications, including nitroglycerin and other artery relaxers, clot-busting drugs, and blood thinners
+- medications, which may include nitroglycerin and other medications that open partially closed arteries, clot-busting drugs, or blood thinners

-- cardiac catheterization, using balloons and/or stents to open blocked arteries
+- cardiac catheterization, which may involve using balloons or stents to open blocked arteries